01 of 06

 How to Hold the Yarn:

-Grasp the slip knot in your left hand; the slip knot should be facing you.
+With the slip knot on the crochet hook, grasp the knot with your left hand.
+The slip knot should face you.

 How to Hold the Crochet Hook:

-To start, the crochet hook will be facing upwards, but you will rotate it by approximately one-quarter turn counterclockwise with each chain stitch that you crochet.
-It’s OK to turn it more than that if you need to, but the goal is to make each motion as precise and fluid as possible.Continue to 3 of 5 below.
+To start, hold the crochet hook facing upwards.
+With each chain stitch that you crochet, rotate the hook by approximately one-quarter turn counterclockwise.
+It’s okay to turn it more if you need to, but the goal is to make each motion as precise and fluid as possible.Continue to 3 of 6 below.

 After you’ve hooked the yarn, draw it through the slip knot.

-Step 3: To make another chain stitch, hook another loop and draw it through.
-Repeat as many times as necessary.
+To make another chain stitch, hook another loop and draw it through.
+Repeat this as many times as necessary.
 As you crochet, use your thumb and index finger to guide your newly formed chain stitches downward.

-Modify as Necessary.
-Everybody crochets a bit differently; there are many possible ways to hold the yarn and position the hook when crocheting a chain stitch.
+Modify as Needed.
+Everybody crochets a bit differently and there are many possible ways to hold the yarn and position the hook when crocheting a chain stitch.
 These instructions demonstrate one way of doing it.
 If this way is not comfortable for you, feel free to modify your own way of working to suit your preferences.